-20. Deferred taxation
+19. Deferred taxation

 Deferred income taxes are calculated on temporary differences under the liability method and are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled based on tax rates (and tax laws) that have been enacted or substantially enacted by the end of the reporting period.
-The principal tax rate used is 35% (2014-35%), with the exception of deferred taxation on the fair valuation of non-depreciable property which is computed on the basis applicable to disposals of immovable property i electron (2014-12%) of the transfer value
+The principal tax rate used is 35% (2015-35%), with the exception of deferred taxation on the fair valuation of non-depreciable property which is computed on the basis applicable to disposals of immovable property i.e. tax effect of 10% (2015-10%) of the transfer value.

 Following changes to the taxation rules of capital gains arising on transfer of immovable property as announced by the Minister for Finance during the Budget Speech for the financial year 2015, and in respect of which a Bill entitled 'An act to implement Budget measures for the financial year 2015 and other administrative measures' came into effect on 30 April 2015, the final tax on transfers of immovable property acquired before 1 January 2004 was reduced to 10% of the transfer value.
-The net impact of the application of the changed tax regime on the deferred tax liability attributable to fair valuation of the Company's property was a decrease amounting to €131,737
+The net impact in 2015 of the application of the changed tax regime on the deferred tax liability attributable to fair valuation of the Company's property was a decrease amounting to €131,738

-The movement on the deferred tax account was as follows.
+The movement on the deferred tax account was as follows: